tpo/icinga2-cleanup-tools/README.md

 #### make-icinga-state-backup

-Backups the icinga state but *NOT* the DB.
+Backs up the icinga state but *NOT* the DB.
 Adapt to your needs!

 #### remove-icinga-state